 Physical neglect

 At the meeting we reviewed all of the New Haven specific data sets listed above.
-Kim guided the committee through a process of selecting indicators that looked at specific criteria to determine if the indicator would be suitable for the committee/group to use to show community level change.
-The criteria were evaluated as High, Medium or Low based on the following:
+Kim guided the committee through a process of selecting indicators that looked at specific criteria to determine if the indicator would be suitable for the committee/group to use to show community level change The criteria were evaluated as High, Medium or Low based on the following:

 Easily understood: Is the indicator clear and simple so that it can be easily understood by people from different walks of life?